anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter06.md

 - Verification test cases
 In general， the VNF Manager, in collaboration with the NFV Orchestrator, the VIM and the EM, is responsible for managing a VNF's lifecycle.
 The lifecycle phases are listed below：
-  • VNF on-boarding, it refers to VNF package onboarding to MANO
+  • VNF on-boarding, it refers to VNF package onboarding to service/resouce Orchestrator
   • VNF instantiation, once the VNF is instantiated,  its associated VNFCs have been successfully instantiated and have been allocated necessary NFVI resources
   • VNF scaling/updating, it means the VNF can scale or update by allocating more or less NFVI resources
   • VNF termination, any NFVI resources consumed by the VNF can be cleaned up and released.